 PPTP trainers will assign case studies to PPTP students on real-life examples of how drugs were discovered and brought to market.
 PPTP trainers will guide discussions, using case studies as a springboard for discussions.
 The goal will be to provide a platform for PPTP students to synthesize what they have learned throughout the course to critically evaluate real-life drug development scenarios.
 Discussions will focus on regulatory and safety issues, the path to IND filing as well as start-up venture strategies in drug development.

 Students interested in the PPTP can apply to the program after labs are chosen at the end of the Spring semester of their 1st year.
-The application includes the following:
+The eligibility requirements and application include the following:

-2. A one-page description on proposed research and commitment to the mission of the PPTP.
+3. A short paragraph on proposed research and commitment to the mission of the PPTP.

+The application process is submitted once the student has selected their thesis laboratory.
 PPTP applications will be evaluated by the PPTP Executive Committee and students will be notified of their acceptance before the end of their 1st year.
-For additional information on the PPTP contact the training grant director, Anton Bennett, Ph.D. (firstname.lastname@example.org).
-The PPTP is supported by NIGMS T32 GM007324
+For additional information and application submission on the PPTP please contact email@example.com